google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Categorical **Default:** CART **Possible values:** CART, ONE_HOT, RANDOM

 -   How to learn splits on categorical attributes.<br>- `CART`: CART algorithm.
 Find categorical splits of the form "value \in mask".
 The solution is exact for binary classification, regression and ranking.
 It is approximated for multi-class classification.
 This is a good first algorithm to use.
 In case of overfitting (very small dataset, large dictionary), the "random" algorithm is a good alternative.<br>- `ONE_HOT`: One-hot encoding.
 Find the optimal categorical split of the form "attribute == param".
 This method is similar (but more efficient) than converting each possible categorical value into a boolean feature.
-This method is available for comparison purpose and generally performs worse than other alternatives.<br>- `RANDOM`: Best splits among a set of random candidate.
+This method is available for comparison purposes for classification problems and generally performs worse than other alternatives.<br>- `RANDOM`: Best splits among a set of random candidate.
 Find the a categorical split of the form "value \in mask" using a random search.
 This solution can be seen as an approximation of the CART algorithm.
 This method is a strong alternative to CART.
 This algorithm is inspired from section "5.1 Categorical Variables" of "Random Forest", 2001.

 #### [categorical_set_split_greedy_maximum_mask_size](https://github.com/google/yggdrasil-decision-forests/blob/main/yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto)